katerina-bi-analyst/bi-portfolio/README.md

 # Sales Dashboard (Power BI)

-Interactive sales analytics report created for a test assignment.
+Interactive sales analytics report.
 The report interface is in Russian, but the logic and metrics are universal.

 ## Tools & Technologies:
 - Power BI Desktop